-The Chairman of the Board, the Chairman of the Audit Committee, the Group Managing Director and the Group Finance Director jointly organize the information required for the Board to deal with the agenda.
+The Chairman of the Board, the Chairman of the Audit Committee and the Group Finance Director jointly organize the information required for the Board to deal with the agenda.

 XIX Access to Information

 There are no restrictions on Company information for directors.